 Designing Clarity Within Complex Systems

-Product Design Lead | Systems Thinker | Complex Platform Specialist
+Product & Experience Lead | Systems Thinker | Complex Platform Specialist

 I’m most comfortable where things feel slightly messy, where ambiguity exists, but so does potential.

-My work focuses on turning complexity into clarity, not by simplifying the problem away, but by structuring it properly.
+My work focuses on turning complexity into clarity.
+Not by simplifying the problem away, but by structuring it properly.

 How I Think

-I approach product design as systems architecture.
+I approach product and service design as systems architecture.

 Before designing screens, I map structure.